02 June 2022

 What is considered duplicate content?

-Duplicate content is defined as slabs of content which are either totally identical (accurate duplicates) or really similar (prevalent or adjacent).
+Duplicate content is defined as slabs of content that are either identical (accurate duplicates) or similar (prevalent or adjacent).
 The term "near-adjacent" refers to the two kinds of content that vary only slightly.

 Moreover, some coexistence in content is intuitive and sometimes indispensable.